Shipping AI Agents Without Evals Is Just Shipping Bugs (Here’s the Practical Fix)

 - Add an alert for “forbidden tool call attempted”

-Do those six things and you’ll be ahead of 90% of teams “doing agents.”
+Do those six things and you’ll be ahead of 90% of teams “doing agents” — or bring in AI agent consulting to get there faster.

 Sources: